Definition of cheese

 Type of milk: Cow’s and goat milk

-Use of Edam cheese: It is eaten with fruit and cracker-like pears apples and some wine such as Riesling, sparkling wine, chardonnay.
+Use of Edam cheese: It is eaten with fruit and cracker-like pears apples and some wine such as Riesling, sparkling

-14. Emmenthal
+14. Emmenthal cheese

-Emmenthal is a yellow swiss semi-hard cheese, that originated from the Emmental area of Switzerland.
+Emmenthal is a yellow swiss semi-hard cheese, originated from the Emmental area of Switzerland.
 It has some holes in it which occur during production.
 It is classified as a swiss type or alpine cheese.
 There are three types of bacteria that are needed to produce Emmenthal, Streptococcus thermophilus, Lactobacillus helveticus, and Propionibacterium freudenreich.

 Origin of Emmenthal cheese: Switzerland